Desmodium striatum (Thunb.) DC.

 ].
 When removing plant remains at the end of the growing season, it is best to only remove the aerial parts of the plant, leaving the roots in the ground to decay and release their nitrogen.

 Seed - cooked.
 The seed can be ground into a meal and used with cereal flours in making bread etc[

 ].
 The seed contains 26.4 - 51.9% protein and 4.3 - 7.3% fat[

 The whole plant is used medicinally as a diuretic, for reducing fever, and treating diarrhea[

 ].
 A decoction of the plant is used in the treatment of extreme physical debility and swellings[

 ].
 It is boiled with Centella asiatica and Prunella vulgaris for the treatment of dysentery, headache and vertigo[

 ].
 A broth is used to improve the appetite[

-Seed - pre-soak for 12 hours in warm water and sow in situ in mid spring.
+Seed - pre-soak for 12 hours in warm water and sow in situ from late winter to mid spring.